swiftlang/swift-evolution/proposals/0296-async-await.md

 > **Rationale**: It is important that asynchronous calls are clearly identifiable within the function because they may introduce suspension points, which break the atomicity of the operation.
 The suspension points may be inherent to the call (because the asynchronous call must execute on a different executor) or simply be part of the implementation of the callee, but in either case it is semantically important and the programmer needs to acknowledge it. `await` expressions are also an indicator of asynchronous code, which interacts with inference in closures; see the section on [Closures](#closures) for more information.

-A suspension point must not occur within an autoclosure that is not of `async` function type.
+A potential suspension point must not occur within an autoclosure that is not of `async` function type.

-A suspension point must not occur within a `defer` block.
+A potential suspension point must not occur within a `defer` block.

 If `await` is directly followed with one of the variants of `try` (including `try!` and `try?`), `await` must precede the `try`/`try!`/`try?`: